SvenMuller95/envio-indexer-greeter-example/README.md

 });
 ```

-- The handler functions also follow a naming convention for all events in the form of: `<EventName>.handler`.
+- The handler functions also follow a naming convention for all events in the form of: `register<EventName>Handler`.
 - Once the user has defined their `loadEntities` function, they are then able to retrieve the loaded entity information via the labels defined in the `config.yaml` file.
 - In the above example, if a `Greeting` entity is found matching the load criteria in the `loadEntities` function, it will be available via `greetingWithChanges`.
 - This is made available to the user through the handler context defined simply as `context`.